10 Best Sites to Buy Instagram Followers (2026)

 Inspect sample accounts before checkout

 Most reputable services list sample accounts or let you check their deliverables.
 Click through 3–5 sample accounts: do they have bios?
 Profile pictures?
 At least 5 posts?
 A following list that isn't pure bots?
-Every service on this list passed that sample check at the time of our test.
+Every service on this list passed that sample check when we reviewed them.

 Retention rate is the best proxy for 'real'

-Fake bot accounts get purged by Instagram's automated removal system — usually within 2–4 weeks.
+Fake bot accounts get purged by Instagram's automated removal system, usually within 2–4 weeks.
 Real-looking accounts survive.
-The 30-day retention rate we measured for each service is the single best indicator of whether you're buying real followers or bots.
-Our top pick (Likes.io) had 97% retention at day 30 — the highest we measured across 25 services.
+A service's 30-day retention rate is the single best indicator of whether you're buying real followers or bots, which is why we ran a hands-on retention pilot on the follower packs we could measure directly.
+Our top pick (Likes.io) held 97% retention at day 30, the highest of any one-off follower pack in that pilot.

 Services that pass the 'real followers' test